EurekaDevSecOps/radarctl/README.md

 ## Overview

-**Eureka Radar CLI** (`radar`) is a developer-friendly command-line tool that orchestrates multiple application security scanners — for code, dependencies, and secrets — in one unified workflow.
+**Radar CLI** is a developer-friendly command-line tool that orchestrates multiple application security scanners — for code, dependencies, and secrets — in one unified workflow.

 With Radar CLI, you can:
 - Run **SAST**, **SCA**, and **secret scanning** locally or in CI/CD pipelines.